 To leave this site quickly, click the Quick Exit button below.
-Learn more about Quick Exit button here.
+Learn about Quick Exit button here.
 If you don’t want your browser history saved, please open incognito browsing mode.
-Learn more about incognito mode here.
-In an emergency, call 000.
+Learn about incognito mode here.
+If you're in immediate danger, please call 000.

 Preventing work-induced stress and trauma